Destiny (2005): Storylines

 Throughout the 1990s Toshiaki Kawada and Mitsuharu Misawa had been regarded as the two top stars of the popular All Japan Pro Wrestling (AJPW) promotion, with both men regularly headlining shows with and against each other, and feuding over the Triple Crown Heavyweight Championship throughout the decade.
 After owner and promoter Giant Baba died in 1999, Misawa inherited the position of AJPW president, however, after numerous disagreements with Baba's widow Motoko, he was removed from his position by a board of executives the following year and subsequently left All Japan Pro Wrestling in May 2000.
 Following Misawa's resignation, almost the entirety of the roster followed him in leaving and formed Pro Wrestling Noah the same year.
 Kawada was one of only four wrestlers to remain with All Japan, leaving him, Masanobu Fuchi, Stan Hansen and Maunakea Mossman as the sole roster of the promotion.
 By 2005, Kawada signed a contract with Dream Stage Entertainment, the parent company of PRIDE Fighting Championships, which allowed Kawada to work for any promotion he chose to, and opened the door for an appearance in Noah.
 For the first time ever, Kawada appeared in Noah on April 24, 2005 and called out Misawa for their first public meeting in over five years.
 Kawada challenged Misawa to "one more match" in the Tokyo Dome, which Misawa accepted, and the match was set for July 18 at Destiny, Noah's biggest event to date.

 After ending Kenta Kobashi's 735 day-long GHC Heavyweight Championship reign on March 5, 2005, Takeshi Rikio successfully defended the title against Akitoshi Saito before New Japan Pro-Wrestling (NJPW)'s then-current IWGP U-30 Openweight Champion Hiroshi Tanahashi was named as his next challenger.

 Having recently left NJPW for the second time in his career, Kensuke Sasaki was once again a freelancer primarily competing in AJPW and announced his intention to compete in Noah in mid-2005.
 He was soon confirmed to be facing Kenta Kobashi, in what was promoted as a "dream match".
 It marked Sasaki's first ever appearance in the promotion.

+When Genichiro Tenryu was in All Japan Pro Wrestling (AJPW), Yoshinari Ogawa used to be his junior trainee until tenryu left for Super World of Sports with Ogawa not joining him, in 2005 when tenryu returned in Noah, he and ogawa had a backstage brawl, with Ogawa promising to end tenryu's career, so the match was scheduled in June 2005 with no time limit.

+On 24th April 2005, Kenta faced SUWA in the budokan, with Kenta coming out victorious, after the match Suwa continues to beat Kenta until Takeshi Sugira and Yoshinobu Kanemaru came to break up the brawl, only for both to turn on kenta and form an alliance with Suwa.
+Kenta would make a challenge against Kanemaru for GHC Junior Heavyweight Championship at the destiny show.